Week Of Outfits Series: A Week Of Outfits That Prove Fashion Is Political With Dominique Drakeford, Founder Of Melanin & Sustainable Style

 A Week Of Outfits With Dominique Drakeford From Melanin & Sustainable Style

-The Good Trade's Week of Outfits Series highlights women that have personally inspired us to shop and live with intention!
-Each woman takes her own unique approach slow fashion and demonstrates how beautifully sustainable fashion can come to life.
-Today we're excited to share a week of outfits from Dominique Drakeford, the founder and Editor-In-Chief of Melanin & Sustainable Style!
+The Good Trade’s Week of Outfits Series highlights women that have personally inspired us to shop and live with intention!
+Each woman takes her own unique approach to slow fashion and demonstrates how beautifully sustainable fashion can come to life.
+Today we’re excited to share a week of outfits from Dominique Drakeford, the founder and Editor-In-Chief of Melanin & Sustainable Style!

 First and foremost my style is eclectic, which is why I have no favorite designer or store.
 I like everything from minimalist and simple, to chicly mixing prints, to being super comfy, all the way to being a bold and boisterous force.
 And I’m always mixing and matching.
 The one constant is that my style identity has to always reflect my values.
 For me, sustainability is yes, fairly traded handcrafted items and pieces that are botanically dyed and vintage/thrifted finds.
 But it also means supporting indie brands by POC that may or may not always be created with an environmental ethos—but have messages that support a cultural or political one.
 As a black woman in America, I look at many layers of cultural and social intersection which creates my understating of sustainability.